 UFC 241: Previewing the Biggest and Best Fights Set for Anaheim

-In the August heat, UFC 241 will set ablaze to the Honda Center in Anaheim, California, on August 17 with a stacked night of action.
+In the summer heat, UFC 241 will set ablaze to the Honda Center in Anaheim, California, on August 17 with a stacked night of action.

 Heavyweights Daniel Cormier and Stipe Miocic will run it back for heavyweight gold in the evening's main event.
-Cormier took Miocic's title in their first meeting, but history may be difficult to repeat as Miocic has had a full year to prepare to reclaim his gold.
+Cormier took Miocic's title in their first meeting in July 2018, but history may be difficult to repeat as Miocic has had a full year to prepare to reclaim his gold.

 Nate Diaz returns for a co-main event meeting against Anthony Pettis.
-Yoel Romero and Paulo Costa fight with a possible title shot on the line on the main card as well.
-The remainder of the UFC 241 bill is littered with talent.
+Yoel Romero and Paulo Costa fight with a possible title shot on the line on the main card as well, and the remainder of the UFC 241 bill is littered with talent.

 The 13-fight card is the summer's best, and MMA fans will flock as the sport's highest prize is on the line.

 UFC 241 Main Card

 - UFC Heavyweight Championship: Daniel Cormier vs. Stipe Miocic

 - Raphael Assuncao vs. Cory Sandhagen